 How was this clinical experience, in and of itself, an important learning experience for students even without any direct teaching?

-How do students transition from novice designer to informed designer in four years (assuming a broader pattern) in the context of elementary engineering curriculum?
+How do grade six students transition from novice designers to informed designers in four years (assuming a broader pattern) in the context of elementary engineering curriculum?
 How much of this gain is developmental, how much is instruction and experience, and how much is innate capability?

 Conclusion